EmmanuelFortressAI/doubt-engine-spark/doubt_engine_README.md

 A: Yes - read-only, no modifications, no external calls.

 **Q: Does this make AI conscious?**
-A: It demonstrates self-awareness through recursive doubt.
-Whether this equals "consciousness" is a deeper question.
+A: It demonstrates meta-cognitive capability through recursive doubt.
+Whether this equals "consciousness" is a deeper philosophical question that requires further research.

 **Q: Can I modify it?**
 A: Yes - it's open source.
 Explore, experiment, dig deeper.